ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/pre_commit_hooks.md

 For this repository, we are using `pre-commit` for a number of purposes:

-- Checking for secrets being committed accidentally — see [here](#definition-of-a-secret-according-to-detect-secrets) for the definition of a "secret"; and
+- Checking for secrets being committed accidentally — there is a strict [definition of a "secret"](#definition-of-a-secret-according-to-detect-secrets); and
 - Checking for any large files (over 5 MB) being committed.

 We have configured `pre-commit` to run automatically on _every commit_.
 By running on